-January makes sense as holder of the National Soup Month designation — even if we weren’t shivering through an exceptionally cold January here in Piedmont North Carolina this year.
-Days are short, and the nights are long.
+January makes sense as holder of the National Soup Month designation — Days are short, and the nights are long.
 Those shiny piles of crisp rainbow-colored produce are months away, and the urge to curl up with a good book or work that puzzle or crossword makes low-and-slow cooking a most appealing prospect.

 Curried Carrot Ginger Soup